kovpas/itc.cli/README.md

 Disclaimer
 =======

-**This script is still on early beta stage, so use it at your own risk.**
+**This script is still in beta state, so use it at your own risk.**

 itc.cli
 =======